AlexKypr/airplane-warehouse/README.md

 # airplane-warehouse

-RESTful CRUD API application using [Flask](http://flask.pocoo.org), and [Flask-SQLAlchemy](http://flask-sqlalchemy.pocoo.org).
-We use SQlite to store our data.
+RESTful CRUD API application using [Flask](http://flask.pocoo.org), and [Flask-SQLAlchemy](http://flask-sqlalchemy.pocoo.org), using SQlite db to store our data.

 The database contains four tables Airplane, Manufacturer, AirplaneModel and ManufacturerModel.
 ManufacturerModel has Many-to-One relationship with both Manufacturer and AirplaneModel to constrain the values of Manufacturer and Model columns with the respective ones specified in the Manufacturer and AirplaneModel tables.
 Moreover, Airplane has Many-to-One relationship with Manufacturer Model using composite foreign key to ensure that combinations like Airbus 777 would not be allowed.